Attash2312/ostheory/ch18-virtual-machines/01-notes.md

 ---

+## Beginner shortcuts (layman + mnemonics)

+- In one line: Virtual machines run an OS inside an OS using a hypervisor/VMM.
+- Mnemonic: Type-1 = bare metal; Type-2 = hosted (runs on top of an OS).
+- Layman: it is like a "computer inside your computer".
+- Exam keywords: virtualization, isolation, emulation vs virtualization.

 ## 1) What is virtualization?
 Virtualization provides an abstraction of hardware so multiple **isolated** environments can run on the same physical machine.